adiralashiva8/testng-metrics/README.md

 ### How to use in Project:

-1. Download Metrics.java from [here](https://github.com/adiralashiva8/testng-metrics/releases/download/v1.0/Metrics.java) and include downloaded file in project
+1. Download `Metrics.java` from [here](https://github.com/adiralashiva8/testng-metrics/releases/download/v1.1/Metrics.java) and include downloaded file in project

 2. Make required changes like logo, path to testng-report.xml
     > Modify logo
-    >  - Line no. : 11 in file
+    >  - Line no. : 10 in file
     >  - ```String logo = "customlogo.jpg";```

     > Modify testng-report.xml path
-    >  - Line no. : 17 in file
+    >  - Line no. : 19 in file
     >  - ```String path = System.getProperty("mycustompath");```

 3. Execute Metrics.java file
     ```
-    Javac Metrics.java
+    javac Metrics.java
-    Java Metrics
+    java Metrics
     ```

 4. TestNG Metrics report __metric-timestamp.html__ file will be created in current folder